grea09/color/article/article.md

 ![Proper plan of the example goal](graphics/proper.svg) {#fig:proper}

-On our example it illustrate really well the need for resilience.
+On our example it illustrates really well the need for resilience.
 The algorithm simply recursively chose the actions and end up with the partial plan represented in figure @fig:proper.
 The partial plan doesn't have an initial state (because of its offline nature).
 This plan also shows several cycles and obvious problems.
-Moreover the plan has all the steps of the correct final plan and therefore remove the subgoal search in POP if it uses this plan has input (after it has been cleaned obviously).
+Moreover, the plan has all the steps of the correct final plan and therefore remove the subgoal search in POP if it uses this plan has input (after it has been cleaned obviously).

 This auxiliary algorithm is therefore used as a caching mechanism for online planning.
 The algorithm starts to populate the proper plan with a quick and incomplete backward chaining.